Skip to content

 Content Security Policy

-To use this coverage collecting approach, the application's Cross-Origin Resource Sharing (CORS) has to be adjusted.
+To use the profiler, the application's Cross-Origin Resource Sharing (CORS) has to be adjusted.
 The instrumented application sends coverage information via WebSockets to a collecting server.
 That is, communication via WebSockets must be allowed.
-Whether or not this is allowed is determined by the Content-Security-Policy attribute.
+Whether this is allowed is determined by the Content-Security-Policy attribute.
 This attribute is either part of the HTTP header sent by the Web server delivering the Web application, or by a corresponding HTML entry.
 If the collecting server is running on the same machine as the browser, then communicating with localhost must be allowed by adding ws://localhost:* for connect-src, blob, and worker-src to the Content-Security-Policy header.

 The following snippet shows the content security policy that has to be added for allowing accessing the collector at host <collectorHost> on port <port>: